Aureliolo/Jelastic-Grafana-Prometheus/text/success-update-text.md

-Update has been succesfully done!
+Grafana Update (if available) has been succesfully done!